-The amount, use and return of security deposits is regulated by state law, under Section CC 1950.5.
+The amount, use and return of security deposits is regulated by state law, under Civil Code Section 1950.5.
 All money collected in advance by the landlord from the tenant for protection against default or damage, whether it is called "last month's rent", "security", "cleaning", etc., is held to be a form of security deposit subject to these regulations.

 The total amount allowed, in addition to that paid for the first month's rent, cannot be more than the amount of two month's rent for an unfurnished rental unit or three month's rent for a furnished unit.

 All security deposits must be refundable.
 This means that the tenant must have the opportunity to satisfy the conditions which will permit him to recover his deposit.
 A landlord cannot require, in advance or routinely, that all tenants pay such expenses as professional cleaning or painting or replacement of carpets or drapes.
 However, such deductions could be allowed if they can be justified in terms of the condition when the tenant moved in and the degree of care given during the tenancy.